CondoMGT/Properly/README.md

 ## Overview

-Condo Connect is a comprehensive web application designed to streamline communication and management processes between condo tenants and property managers.
+Properly is a comprehensive web application designed to streamline communication and management processes between condo tenants and property managers.
 This platform offers an intuitive interface for both tenants and property managers, facilitating efficient handling of requests, payments, and property-related communications.

 ## Features